acntech-archive/docker-bitbucket/README.md

 As your data is stored in the data volume directory on the host it will still be available after the upgrade.

-_IMPORTANT: Please make sure that you **don't** accidentally remove the `bitbucket` container and its volumes using the `-v` option._
+> IMPORTANT: Please make sure that you **don't** accidentally remove the `bitbucket` container and its volumes using the `-v` option.

 ### Backup
 For evaluations you can use the built-in database that will store its files in the Bitbucket Server home directory.
-In that case it is sufficient to create a backup archive of the directory on the host that is used as a volume (`/your/home/data/bitbucket` in the example above).
+In that case it is sufficient to create a backup archive of the directory on the host that is used as a volume (`/var/lib/docker/data/bitbucket` in the example above).

 The [Bitbucket Server Backup Client](https://confluence.atlassian.com/display/BitbucketServer/Data+recovery+and+backups) is currently not supported in the Docker setup.
 You can however use the [Bitbucket Server DIY Backup](https://confluence.atlassian.com/display/BITBUCKET+SERVER/Using+Bitbucket+DIY+Backup) approach in case you decided to use an external database.